jeanwsr/mokit-doc-mdbook/src/chap3_quick.md

 (4) If you are calculating the bond dissociation energy, you should check whether the sum or combination of active space from two fragments equals to the active space of the original molecule.
 You are supposed to analyze main components of the active space.
 For example, assuming the original molecule has a CAS(6,6) active space, and assuming it contains 2 singly occupied orbitals from fragment 1, two bonding orbitals and two anti-bonding orbitals constructed by two fragments.
 Then quintuplet CAS(4,4) should be used for fragment 1 and triplet CAS(2,2) for fragment 2.

 (5) For the rigid/unrelaxed scanning of a chemical bond, you are always recommended to scan the bond from long distance to short distance, rather than from short to long.
-And you are recommended to write the keyword ‘scan’ in the Gaussian keyword #p line.
+And you are recommended to write the keyword `scan` in the Gaussian keyword #p line.
 This will perform the rigid/unrelaxed scan automatically.
 It is not recommended to calculate each scanned geometry manually.